Skip to content

 Renting a car and driving: the deposit catch

-The catch is not the daily cost, it is the deposit.
+The catch isn’t the daily cost, it’s the deposit.
 Rental companies place a hold on your credit card, often several thousand lei or the euro equivalent, to cover the insurance excess, and that hold ties up real headroom on your card for the whole rental.
 You generally need a credit card, not a debit card, in the main driver’s name, so budget the available limit and not just the rental price.
-The car rental in Romania guide walks through the deposit, the excess and the young-driver surcharge, and it is the number that catches more travellers out than the fuel ever does.
+The car rental in Romania guide walks through the deposit, the excess and the young-driver surcharge, and it’s the number that catches more travellers out than the fuel ever does.

 Getting here, and the entry paperwork

-One thing that is free but worth getting right: the paperwork.
+One thing that’s free but worth getting right: the paperwork.
 Citizens of the US, UK, Canada, Australia, New Zealand and the EU need no visa for tourism and can stay up to 90 days in any 180-day period.
 Romania has been a full Schengen member since January 2025, so those 90 days are shared across the whole Schengen area, not counted per country.
-The change on the horizon is ETIAS, the EU’s travel authorisation, expected to launch in the last quarter of 2026 for visa-exempt visitors; it will cost 20 euros for adults, last three years, and take minutes to apply for online.
-Because the start date and the rules are still moving, treat this as a to-check item rather than a settled fact, and confirm the current position on the official EU ETIAS site before you fly.
+The change on the horizon is ETIAS, the EU’s travel authorisation for visa-exempt visitors; it’ll cost 20 euros for adults, last three years, and take minutes to apply for online.
+It isn’t live yet, and as of August 2026 the EU has withdrawn its published launch window without naming a new date, so there’s nothing to budget for this year.
+Our Romania entry requirements guide tracks where it stands; confirm the current position on the official EU ETIAS site before you travel.
 Your passport should be valid for the whole trip, with six months’ validity the safe margin.

 Sample budgets: weekend, week, two weeks